-Nacéra Seghouani Bennacer is a full Professor at Computer Science Department of CentraleSupélec, member and co-coordinator of ModHel team of LRI laboratory (Laboratoire de Recherche en Informatique).
-She is the coordinator of Decision Support and Business Intelligence Master International track program of Paris-Saclay university.
+Nacéra Seghouani Bennacer is a full Professor at Computer Science Department of CentraleSupélec, member of LaHDAK team of LRI laboratory (Laboratoire de Recherche en Informatique).
+She is the coordinator of Decision Support and Business Intelligence Master and International track program of Paris-Saclay University.
 Her research topics are related to information extraction from massive, real time, ambiguous, multilingual text data and graph data for different purposes such as building user profiles from social networks, discovering user interests for recommandation systems, analyzing hidden dimensions revealing some personality traits of users, with a strong focus on how to represent, store, integrate, evolve and query such massive data using flexible and NoSQL Datastores and the underlying technologies.

 Petra Isenberg is a research scientist (CR) at Inria, Saclay, France in the Aviz research group.
 Prior to joining Inria, Petra received her PhD from the University of Calgary in 2010 and her Diplom-degree in Computational Visualistics from the University of Magdeburg in 2004.